 Hey there, Sis!
-Victoria here, your go-to Hudson Valley wedding photographer and the face of Stories by Victoria.
+Victoria here, your go-to Hudson Valley wedding photographer and the face behind the lens of Stories by Victoria.
 Proposing in New York City is a bold, beautiful move—and it deserves a setting as iconic as the love story it celebrates.
 But here’s the truth most people don’t realize: the best proposal spots aren’t just about views.
 They’re about emotion, atmosphere, and timing.
 And when you pair the right location with the right light and a photographer who knows how to capture it all… you don’t just get a “yes”—you get a memory that lives forever in print.
 As a wedding photographer who’s documented countless surprise proposals and engagement sessions in NYC, I’m sharing my favorite romantic proposal ideas in NYC—along with expert insight on how to make sure the moment is just as unforgettable in photos as it is in real life.

 Why it’s romantic: